 For shuffled simulations: The CESM cloud locking simulation executes for 1 year.
-If the 1-yr run finishes without errors, adjustCloudData is called, adjustCloudData calls sequenceCloudData.ncl.
-This code grabs a specific timestep randomly among the years available from the user’s cloud parameter output, repeats for every timestep of a year, and then compiles this newly shuffled data in the staging directory, dataFiles.
+If the 1-yr run finishes without errors, adjustCloudData.py is called, and adjustCloudData.py calls sequenceCloudData.ncl.
+This script re-sequences the staged (prescribed) cloud data in dataFiles/ by retrieving, for each sub-daily time step and each calendar day (to preserve the diurnal and seasonal cycles), cloud properties from a randomly selected year within the data pool (rawData/ directory).
 Thus, a single year (365 files) of staged cloud data files exist in this directory.
 Names of these files are not important; what is important is that the year stamps of the date variable have been rolled back to "1" (if the cloud locking run is started from Year 1).
 No changes to the symbolic links in the symLinks directory are necessary.
-Once adjustCloudData finishes, the next CESM 1-year job is submitted and the process repeats.
+Once adjustCloudData.py finishes, the next CESM 1-year job is submitted and the process repeats.
 This reshuffling takes around an hour to complete on Cheyenne.

 Set up file directories for cloud locking: